Bid consortium mulls options as Severn Trent rejects latest offer

-LONDON British water firm Severn Trent (SVT.L) has rejected a raised $8.2 billion takeover bid, with a deadline for the suitors to make a formal offer fast approaching.
+LONDON British water firm Severn Trent (SVT.L) has rejected a raised $8.2 billion (5.2 billion pounds) takeover bid, with a deadline for the suitors to make a formal offer fast approaching.

 Late on Friday after the market close Severn Trent rejected the proposal, saying it failed to reflect the long-term value and future potential of the company, which has 7.7 million customers mainly in central and western England and Wales.